TheOdinProject/curriculum/javascript/testing/testing-practice.md

 ### Introduction
 Let's practice!
 This testing thing really is not that difficult, but it _is_ quite new.
 The only way to get comfortable with it is to spend some time doing it.

+### Using ES6 import statements with Jest

+By default, the current version of Jest will not recognize ES6 import statements.
+In order for you to be able to use ES6 modules for this project you may do the following:

+1. Install the @babel/preset-env package

+    ```
+    npm i -D @babel/preset-env
+    ```

+2. Create a .babelrc file in the project's root with the following lines of code:

+    ```
+    {
+      "presets": ["@babel/preset-env"]
+     }
+    ```

+This will allow you to use import statements.
+Note that in the Jest docs similar instructions are laid out [here](https://jestjs.io/docs/en/getting-started#using-babel).

 ### Assignment

 <div class="lesson-content__panel" markdown="1">